Silvenga/silvenga.com/input/posts/virtual-disk-service-stalled.md

 ## All the Issues!

-> They don't make bugs like Bunny anymore. - Olav Mjelde.

 At first I noticed that I was having issues connecting to the Windows SNMP (Simple Network Management Protocol) service which I use to monitor all my servers.
 My SNMP monitoring system would timeout connecting to the service 99% of the time.
 This was very odd, and the patterns didn't present in a way that would scream networking issues.
 I checked all the common causes (VPN issues, monitoring host, DNS, etc), but came up empty.
 Attempting to restart the service resulted it hanging until I rebooted.
 Not really caring, I continued on thinking it was network related - my VPN always had Window issues (architecture portable != OS portable).

 ![Task Manager](/content/images/2017/7/task-manager.png)